 Fall in Love with Beautiful Busan

-Busan is a little far from Seoul and it really deserves more of your time than to be crammed into one day but if your time in Korea is limited, it is possible (just bear in mind that it takes circa 3 hours each direction to get to Busan).
+Busan is a little far from Seoul and it really deserves more of your time than to be crammed into one day.
+However, if your time in Korea is limited, it is possible.
+Just bear in mind that it takes approximately 3 hours each direction to get to Busan.

 The town itself is a quaint little resort town but the highlight of the region is its nature.
-Danyang is home to some of the most magnificent hiking trails in South Korea.
+Damyang is home to some of the most magnificent hiking trails in South Korea.

 Observe Beautiful Traditions in Andong